ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

     - $S \subseteq V$ is a subspace
   - the subspace S is a `proper subspace` of V when V contains vectors not present in S
     - $S \subset V $ is a proper subspace
+- `disjoint vector spaces`
+  - two vector spaces are disjoint if and only if the two spaces do not contain any vector in common other than the zero vector
+- `orthogonal vector spaces`
+  - if and only if the dot product between any two vectors of each U and W is zero, then the spaces are orthogonal
+  - Disjoint pairs of vector spaces need not be orthogonal, but orthogonal pairs of vector spaces are always disjoint
+    - you can be disjoint without being orthogonal
+    - but if you are orthogonal, you must be disjoint
+- `orthogonal complementary subspace`
+  - there are many complementary subspaces
+  - but only one *orthogonal* complementary subspace
+  - the union of the basis sets of each subspace form the new basis for R^n
+  - basically, an orthogonal (perpendicular) vector exiting a 2d subspace
 - `linearly dependent`
   - A set of non-zero vectors $\{\bar{a}_{1}...\bar{a}_{d} \}  $ is linearly dependent, if a set of d scalars $x_{1}...x_{d}  $ can be found so that at least some of the scalars are non-zero, and the following condition is satisfied
   - $\sum_{i=1}^{d} x_{i}\bar{a}_{i} = \bar{0}  $